Murray A. McKay

 Murray became a resident of Central Butte Regency Manor in Central Butte, Saskatchewan in March 2013.
 The family wishes to express their heartfelt gratitude to the doctors, nurses and staff at Central Butte Regency Manor for Murray’s excellent care.
 It was appreciated so very much.

-A Celebration of Murray’s Life will be held on Saturday, June 27th, 2020 from 3:00 to 5:00 p.m. at the Riverside Inn in Riverhurst, Saskatchewan where memories of Murray will be shared.
+Due to the current health situation, a Private Family Service will be held at Riverhurst Cemetery.
 A private family interment will be held at Riverhurst Cemetery.
 Family would appreciate it if anyone would share their memories and pictures, either at the Celebration of Life, on Moose Jaw Funeral Home website, or forward them to his daughter Rene.

 As an expression of sympathy, donations in Murray’s name may be made to the Central Butte & District Health Foundation Inc, PO Box 582, Central Butte, SK S0H 0T0 or to the Central Butte Regency Manor Auxiliary, PO Box 361, Central Butte, SK S0H 0T0.
 Arrangements are entrusted to Moose Jaw Funeral Home, 268 Mulberry Lane.
 James Murdock, Funeral Director 306-693-4550.